lalenguanegra/pasreMatey/README.md

 parseMatey! - The World's First Amazon URL sanitizer

-The results as copied to your device's clipboard.
+The results are copied to your device's clipboard.

 https://parsematey.netlify.app/